 You can find out more about the Claims Management Tribunal on the HM Courts and Tribunals website or you can download our free guide below.

-We’re experts in claims management regulation; our team consists of ex-regulators, legal practitioners and industry professionals which is why we’re been trusted by claims management firms to assist with their appeals to the tribunal.
-If you’re thinking of appealing a decision, or you’re case is currently before the tribunal, speak to one of our experts today for confidential and no obligation advice.
+Scott Robert are experts in claims management regulation; our team consists of ex-regulators, legal practitioners and industry professionals which is why we’ve been trusted by claims management firms to assist with their appeals to the tribunal.
+If you’re thinking of appealing a decision, or your case is currently before the tribunal, speak to one of our experts today for confidential and no obligation advice.